lorenzo-zappone/data-engineer-cloudwalk/README.md

 ```

 4. **Data Transformation:**
-   - The `transform.sql` script creates a pivoted view `pivoted_gdp` to facilitate reporting.
+   - The `transform.py` script creates a pivoted view `pivoted_gdp` to facilitate reporting.
 This view presents the last 5 years' GDP values in billions.

 ```python
 import psycopg2